Rothphone: Construction

 Each instrument corresponded in range to the similar-sized sarrusophone or saxophone, and all are transposing instruments notated in treble clef.
 A contrabass was never built due to the similarity to the already established contrabass sarrusophone in bands of the time.
-The bore of the rothphone is narrower than that of either the sarrusophone or saxophone.
+For the same size of instrument, the bore of the rothphone is similar to the sarrusophone, and narrower than the saxophone.